 Please phone 1800 244 000 and indicate where you’re staying and a contact phone number.

 Mobile phone services are limited in some areas.
 Please contact your service provider for details of coverage before you go.

-You should contact the Property Manager, but generally it's ok.
+This is generally ok, but you should contact the Property Manager first.
 Their contact details are provided to you in the Property Fact Sheet before you go on placement.

 You may be able to arrange meals through the local hospital/health centre kitchen if you’re doing a placement there.
 The Property Manager (or nominee) will be able to advise you.

-Students are given priority but the accommodation may also be used by staff associated with the local health facility, and staff from the University of Tasmania Faculty of Health.
+Students are given priority but the accommodation may also be used by staff associated with the local health facility, and staff from the University of Tasmania's College of Health and Medicine.

 RUSTICA is the National Rural Health Student Network (NRHSN) rural health club for the University of Tasmania.
-They offer networking opportunities, scholarships, clinical skills days and more.
-You can join as a member to keep up to date on the latest news and events. http://www.nrhsn.org.au/rustica/home/
+They offer networking opportunities, scholarships, clinical skills days and more. http://www.nrhsn.org.au/rustica/home/